laxamanakp/Demo002/DEMO_WALKTHROUGH.md

   - Low stock alerts
   - High-risk patients panel

-> "The DOH HIV Platform integrates all aspects of HIV care - from initial testing to long-term treatment monitoring - with AI-powered risk prediction, comprehensive reporting, and patient engagement tools.
-All 17 required modules are implemented and functional."
+> "MyHubCares integrates all aspects of sexual health and HIV care - from initial testing to long-term treatment monitoring - with AI-powered risk prediction, comprehensive reporting, and patient engagement tools.
+We create a safe, welcoming environment where clients feel at home.
+All 17 required modules are implemented and functional, ready to serve our community across Metro Manila."

 ---